Keelan Cole

-Keelan Lawrence Cole Sr. (born April 20, 1993) is an American football wide receiver for the Las Vegas Raiders of the National Football League (NFL).
-He was signed by the Jacksonville Jaguars as an undrafted free agent after the 2017 NFL Draft.
+Keelan Lawrence Cole Sr. (born April 20, 1993) is an American professional football player.
+He was signed by the Jacksonville Jaguars of the National Football League (NFL) as an undrafted free agent after the 2017 NFL draft.
 He played college football at Kentucky Wesleyan.

-Early years
+Early life

 Cole attended and played high school football at Central High School in Louisville, Kentucky.

 College career

-Cole attended and played college football at Kentucky Wesleyan.
+Cole attended and played college football at Kentucky Wesleyan from 2012 to 2016.
+From 2014 to 2016, he contributed 4,441 receiving yards and 55 receiving touchdowns.